evokateur/title-tk/README.md

 # title-tk
-Order from Chaos style task queue
+Order from Chaos task decider, inspired by the book by Jaclyn Paul

 ## Objective
 A task queue for the neurodivergent that eliminates the trauma of deciding what to do next.
 Tasks can be stand-alone (under two-minute, do-right-away) or, most likely, they are part of a Project (anything that requires more than one step).